Four-manifolds, geometries and knots: The commutator subgroup

-\begin{proof} The first assertion follows from Corollary 4.6.1.
-The classifying maps for the fundamental groups induce a commuting diagram involving the Wang sequences of $M(K)$ and $\pi$ from which the necessity of the fundamental class condition follows easily.
+The classifying maps for the fundamental groups induce a commuting diagram involving the Wang sequences of $M(K)$ and $\pi$ from which the necessity of the orientation condition follows easily.
 (It is vacuous if $\nu$ is a free group.)

-If $\theta_*(c_{N*}[N])=c_{N*}[N]$ then $\theta$ may be realized by an orientation preserving self homotopy equivalence $g$ of $N$ [Sw74].
-Let $N=P\sharp R$ where $P$ is a connected sum of copies of $S^1\times S^2$ and $R$ has no such factors.
-By the Splitting Theorem of [La74], $g$ is homotopic to a connected sum of homotopy equivalences between the irreducible factors of $R$ with a self homotopy equivalence of $P$.
-Every virtually Haken 3-manifold is either Haken, hyperbolic or Seifert-fibred, by [CS83] and [GMT96], and self homotopy equivalences of such manifolds are homotopic to homeomorphisms, by [Hm], Mostow rigidity and [Sc83], respectively.
-A similar result holds for $P=\sharp^r(S^1\times S^2)$, by [La74].
+Let $N=P\sharp{R}$ where $P$ is a connected sum of $r$ copies of $S^1\times S^2$ and the summands of $R$ are aspherical.
+If $\theta_*(c_{N*}[N])=c_{N*}[N]$ then $\theta$ may be realized by an orientation preserving self homotopy equivalence $g$ of $N$ \cite{[Sw74]}.
+We may assume that $g$ is a connected sum of homotopy equivalences between the irreducible factors of $R$ and a self homotopy equivalence of $P$, by the Splitting Theorem of \cite{[HL74]}.
+The factors of $R$ are either Haken, hyperbolic or Seifert-fibred, by the Geometrization Conjecture (see \cite{[B-P]}), and homotopy equivalences between such manifolds are homotopic to homeomorphisms, by \cite{[Hm]}, Mostow rigidity and \cite{[Sc83]}, respectively.
+A similar result holds for $P=\sharp^r(S^1\times S^2)$, by \cite{[La]}.
 Thus we may assume that $g$ is a self homeomorphism of $N$.
 Surgery on a weight class in the mapping torus of $g$ gives a fibred 2-knot with closed fibre $N$ and group $\pi$. \end{proof}

-If Thurston's Geometrization Conjecture is true then it would suffice to assume that $N$ is a closed orientable 3-manifold with $\pi_1(N)$ torsion free.
-The mapping torus is determined up to homeomorphism among fibred 4-manifolds with fibre $N$ by its homotopy type if $N$ is hyperbolic, Seifert fibred or if its prime factors are Haken or $S^1\times S^2$, since homotopy implies isotopy in each case, by Mostow rigidity, [Sc85, BO91] and [HL74], respectively.
+If $N$ is hyperbolic, Seifert fibred or if its prime factors are Haken or $S^1\times S^2$ then the mapping torus is determined up to homeomorphism among fibred 4-manifolds by its homotopy type, since homotopy implies isotopy in each case, by Mostow rigidity, \cite{[Sc85],[BO91]} and \cite{[HL74]}, respectively.